All posts by rmartin

 Mix brown sugar and cinnamon together.
 Soften the butter a lot.Make an egg wash by combining the egg with 1 tbsp of water.

-Roll the dough out into a rectangle, ~40cm x 30cm.
+Roll the dough out into a rectangle, ~42cm x 30cm (18 inch wide).
 Spread the soft butter on the dough.
 Spread the sugar+cinnamon mixture over the dough with hands.
 Roll the dough so that it has a 40cm length or so.
 Cut into 12 equal pieces (divide by 4, then each by 3…).

 Place the rolls evenly in the pan (4×3), egg wash, let rise for 45min.